-We hereby consent to the use in this Registration Statements on Amendment No. 7 to Form S-1 of InspireMD, Inc. of our report dated March 13, 2012, which appears in such Registration Statement.
+We hereby consent to the use in this Registration Statements on Form S-1 of InspireMD, Inc. of our report dated March 13, 2012, which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-Tel-Aviv, Israel /s/Kesselman & Kesselman April 25, 2012 Certified Public Accountants (lsr.)
+Tel-Aviv, Israel /s/Kesselman & Kesselman

+May 17, 2012 Certified Public Accountants (lsr.)